Goomento/PageBuilder/README.md

 ## 3. Features

+Functionalities:

-- Easy to install, setup and use by Non-developer and Developer
+- Easy to install, setup and use by both non-tech & tech guys
 - Drag and Drop visual editor
 - Section, Pages, Templates control
 - Import, Export content